23 Sep 2024

 The ‘parent-child’ ego states in schools

-This is a classic example of what Transactional Analysis theory describes as a ‘Parent-Child’ dynamic, where rigid structures and micromanagement replace trust and autonomy.
-Unfortunately, many schools operate within this culture, leaving teachers feeling undervalued and infantilised.
+This mirrors what Transactional Analysis theory describes as a ‘Parent-Child’ dynamic, where rigid structures and micromanagement replace trust and autonomy.
+Sadly, many schools operate within this culture, leaving teachers feeling undervalued and infantilised.

-It’s ironic to look back now and realise that this lack of agency—something I now know as a key driver of employee engagement—was the very thing that made me disengage.
-I became rebellious (in an ‘adapted’ child ego state), resisting the constraints imposed on me, which made me feel inhibited and, at times, quite resentful.
+Looking back, I see that this lack of agency, now recognised as a key driver of engagement, was the very thing that caused me to disengage.
+I became rebellious in an “adapted child” state, resisting the constraints around me.
+Those limitations didn’t just inhibit me, they left me resentful.

-This experience has given me a unique perspective as I’ve transitioned into the world of employee engagement.
+This experience shaped my approach as I’ve transitioned into the world of employee engagement.
 I’ve since come to understand what makes employees stay and what drives them to leave.

 The four pillars of engagement: where schools fall short